Comic-Con salutes James Gunn and gets first looks at 'Coyote vs. Acme,' and new 'Star Trek' forays

 An estimated 135,000 people — many in costumes — are expected to attend Comic-Con 2025, which runs through Sunday in downtown San Diego.

-So far, fans have gotten previews of "Five Nights at Freddy's 2,"the upcoming FX series "Alien: Earth" and "Predator: Badlands," which will be in theaters in November.
+So far, fans have gotten previews of "Five Nights at Freddy's 2,"the upcoming FX series "Alien: Earth,""Tron: Ares" and "Predator: Badlands," which will be in theaters in November.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.